-His partner told Independent that he is currently being detained at the airport, and should be deported within two days.
+His partner told Kyiv Independent that he is currently being detained at the airport, and should be deported within two days.

 Georgians will vote on October 26.
-Last weekend, thousands of people rallied in to show their support for EU membership despite the democratic backsliding of the ruling Dream Party and its Moscow-friendly policies.
+Last weekend, thousands of people rallied in Tbilisi to show their support for EU membership despite the democratic backsliding of the ruling Georgian Dream Party and its Moscow-friendly policies.

 Baseley, a journalist who the Kyiv Independent had agreed to commission for stories about the Georgian elections on October 22, wrote on X that he was refused entry upon his arrival by plane.